raspberrypi/documentation/configuration/config-txt/video.md

 ### disable_overscan

-Set `disable_overscan` to `1` to disable [overscan](../raspi-config.md#overscan).
+Set `disable_overscan` to `1` to disable the default values of [overscan](../raspi-config.md#overscan) the firmware sets.
+The default value of overscan for the left, right, top and bottom edges is `48` for HD CEA modes, `32` for SD CEA modes and `0` for DMT modes.
+The default value for `disable_overscan` is `0`.

+**NOTE:** Any further additional overscan options such as `overscan_scale` or overscan edges can still be applied after this option.

 ### overscan_left

-The `overscan_left` command specifies the number of pixels to skip on the left edge of the screen.
+The `overscan_left` command specifies the number of pixels to add to the firmware default value of overscan on the left edge of the screen.
+The default value is `0`.

 Increase this value if the text flows off the left edge of the screen; decrease it if there is a black border between the left edge of the screen and the text.

 ### overscan_right

-The `overscan_right` command specifies the number of pixels to skip on the right edge of the screen.
+The `overscan_right` command specifies the number of pixels to add to the firmware default value of overscan on the right edge of the screen.
+The default value is `0`.

+Increase this value if the text flows off the right edge of the screen; decrease it if there is a black border between the right edge of the screen and the text.

 ### overscan_top

-The `overscan_top` command specifies the number of pixels to skip on the top edge of the screen.
+The `overscan_top` command specifies the number of pixels to add to the firmware default value of overscan on the top edge of the screen.
+The default value is `0`.

+Increase this value if the text flows off the top edge of the screen; decrease it if there is a black border between the top edge of the screen and the text.

 ### overscan_bottom

-The `overscan_bottom` command specifies the number of pixels to skip on the bottom edge of the screen.
+The `overscan_bottom` command specifies the number of pixels to add to the firmware default value of overscan on the bottom edge of the screen.
+The default value is `0`.

+Increase this value if the text flows off the bottom edge of the screen; decrease it if there is a black border between the bottom edge of the screen and the text.

 ### overscan_scale

 Set `overscan_scale` to `1` to force any non-framebuffer layers to conform to the overscan settings.
+The default value is `0`.

+**NOTE:** This feature is generally not recommended because it can reduce image quality as all layers on the display will be scaled by the GPU.
+Disabling overscan on the display itself is the recommended option to avoid images being scaled twice (by the GPU and the display).

 ### framebuffer_width